Kala Bagai

 Kala Bagai (later Kala Bagai Chandra; 1893-1983) was a South Asian American immigrant and community activist.
 The Smithsonian described her as "a life-long advocate for immigrants and a mother figure among South Asian communities in California."

 Early life in India

-Kala was born into a Sikh family in Amritsar in British India on April 15, 1893, the daughter of Narain Singh and Kani Dhingra.
+Kala was born into a Punjabi Sikh family in Amritsar in British India on April 15, 1893, the daughter of Narain Singh and Kani Dhingra.

 She married Vaishno Das Bagai, and moved to Peshawar to live with him.
 They had three sons, Brij, Madan, and Ram.

 Vaishno Das Bagai was involved with the anti-colonial Ghadar Party.
 After the death of his parents, he hoped to move to the United States with his family to join other Ghadar activists, leaving what he described as an enslaved country.

 Immigration

 When Kala Bagai was 22, she, Vaishno and their sons moved to the United States, arriving in San Francisco in September 1915.

 Upon arrival, the Bagais spent a few days in detention at Angel Island.
 They were questioned about why they immigrated, but officials became less suspicious after seeing that the Bagais had brought all their savings with them.

 Kala Bagai was one of very few South Asian women in the United States, and her family was among the few able to immigrate together to the United States.